hn-88/moodle-plugin-local-referrals/local/referrals/readme.txt

 Notes:
 ------
-1. This plugin requires a database table called mdl_local_referrals (where mdl_ will be replaced by your moodle database table prefix), this is not automatically handled yet.
+1. This plugin requires a database table called mdl_local_referrals (where mdl_ should be replaced by your moodle database table prefix), this is not automatically handled yet.
 On MySQL, this would be something like
 CREATE TABLE mdl_local_referrals (
     id BIGINT UNSIGNED NOT NULL AUTO_INCREMENT PRIMARY KEY, userid BIGINT NOT NULL,